Skip to main content

 Deposit Unlock Scheme

 The first non-governmental home ownership scheme, ‘deposit unlock’ was developed by the Home Builders Federation in 2022.
-Unlike most home ownership schemes, this is also open to home movers, as well as first-time buyers.
+Unlike most home ownership schemes, this is open to home movers, as well as first-time buyers.

 This scheme is available across the UK, but there are regional variations in availability and maximum property value.
 It offers applicants the opportunity to buy a new build home with 5% deposit - rather than the standard 15%.
+Mortgages to be used alongside this scheme can only be accessed via a mortgage broker.

 Guarantor mortgage